JoJoDeveloping/arewespecyet/content/topics/ferroscene.md

 [extra]

-intro = "Ferroscene is a specification that aims to certify Rust for certain safety-critical environments.
-Read more about what it does, and why we do not consider it a formal specification."
+intro = "Ferroscene, a specification that aims to certify Rust for certain safety-critical environments, and why we do not consider it a formal specification."

 newstag = "ferroscene"
 +++